jgrassler/talks/magnum-debugging-101/full/main.md

 <!--

 Whenever a wait condition times out, it means that something went wrong while a VM was running its user data payload.

 At the very end of the user data payload there is a curl command that accesses the wait condition's magic URL.

-If any of the code running before that curl command fails, it will never signal the wait condition.
+If any of the scripts running before that curl command exits non-zero, cloud-init will stop executing user data scripts.

+Thus the script that signals the wait condition will never run.

 -->